Quinta do Bill: Nowadays

 Sete (Seven) is the name of the band's seventh album, released in 2011 and produced by Nuno Rafael; it reached number five in Portuguese Top Charts.

 Commemorating the twenty-fifth anniversary the band released 25 Anos - As Baladas, a compilation of their hit love songs with two new ones.

 In 2013, the 25 Years tour ended in OPorto on New Year's Eve with the band performing for 100.000 people.

-In 2014 celebrating the twenty-five years of the group biggest hit “Os Filhos da Nação”, the band played Oporto's most famous venue, the Coliseu, with Banda Sinfónica Portuguesa.
-All the band's biggest hits with were played with symphonic arrangements in a two-hour show that was later released in a two CD/DVD Pack.
+In 2014, celebrating the twenty-five years of the group biggest hit “Os Filhos da Nação”, the band played in Oporto's most famous venue, the Coliseu, with Banda Sinfónica Portuguesa.
+All the band's biggest hits with were played with symphonic arrangements in a two-hour show that was later released in a two CD/DVD pack.

 2015 was a busy year, working on the songs for a new album to be released in March 2016 while touring Portugal and the islands in a 30 dates tour that also brought the Symphonic show to crowd of 10,000 at the band's hometown of Tomar.